Total & Permanent Disability

 7. Depression:

-Another common TPD claim depression can be debilitating to the point where you are no longer able to get out of bed or complete simple tasks like dressing yourself or bathing.
+Another common TPD claim is depression which can be debilitating to the point where you are no longer able to get out of bed or complete simple tasks like dressing yourself or bathing.
 This can result in TPD.

 8. PTSD: